Randoragon/dwm/README.md

 - Jump and move windows to adjacent tags
 - Real fullscreen toggle
 - Rotate windows in stack
+- Bind functions to key press or release events

 ## Applied Patches